 Wooden pallets are found highly useful in industries that involve packaging and distributing goods.
 Packing the goods in these wooden structures will ensure that the items remain stable even when lifted by a crane, pallet jack, forklift, or front loader.

-While plastic pallets are also widely used in the industry, the reason why wood pallets are comparatively more popular is their durability and sustainability.
+While plastic pallets are also widely used in the industry, wood pallets are comparatively more popular because of their durability and sustainability.

-But there are few downsides to wood pallets as well – and this is when they need to be left or stored outside.
+But there are a few downsides to wood pallets as well – and this is when they need to be left or stored outside for future use.

-But if you store them outdoors or leave them uncovered for a long time period, the wood can show the signs of damage sooner or later.
+But if you store them outdoors or leave them uncovered for a longer time period, the wood can show signs of damage sooner or later with changing climatic conditions.